vishaly19/Triweb-Learning/README.md

 ## Project Overview

 This internship project demonstrates my skills in developing a full-stack web application using the MERN stack.
-The project's main purpose or functionality is [briefly describe what your project does].

 ## Technologies Used

 - **Frontend**:
-  - React.js
+  - [React.js]{#React.js}
   - HTML5
   - CSS3
   - JavaScript